Review: "Demolition" by Heavy Metal Band Judas Priest Their Best Album Since Painkiller

 There are heavy metal albums that most people may be likely to forget that are a band’s best one since the album that most people would consider to be their finest work.
 Judas Priest’s 2001 album called Demolition is an example of this.
 The album would be criticized by many fans of Judas Priest but let me tell you: upon listening to this album, this may be their best work since 1990’s Painkiller album.
 Are you shocked to hear this?
 I’m sure you are because I never thought this would happen.

-Why Is This Album So Underrated?
+Why Is the Album Demolition So Underrated?

 One big reason is the powerful vocals of Tim “Ripper” Owens.
 He can also do a pretty good low voice.
 His low octaves are better than that of Rob Halford.
 I like Rob’s vocals but they are not varied enough.
 I would argue that Owens made Judas Priest a better band because the vocals soared and the songs took care of themselves.